 The rate is not transparent—it cannot reveal or reflect the actual expenses of business travel.
 One would assume that a reimbursement rate would be transparent to ensure you do not over-reimburse or under-reimburse your employees.
-The mileage rate, however, is derived from that blend vehicle cost factors from across the U.S. It is not representative of actual vehicle ownership and operating costs for any specific vehicle in any specific geographic area of the country.
-Many vehicle costs, such as insurance, gas, registration, and taxes vary based on the state or local costs.
-Vehicle operating and ownership costs can also vary based on high and low cost regions.
+The mileage rate, however, is derived from a blend of vehicle cost factors averaged out from across the U.S.

 Employees select their personal vehicle based on lifestyle and personal choice.
 Some are fuel-efficient; others are gas guzzlers.
 This diversity of vehicles adds yet another variance factor.
-The fact is, actual costs per mile will fall below the IRS rate for many drivers and exceed the IRS rate for others, especially during times of high gas costs.
+The fact is, actual costs per mile will fall below the IRS standard rate for many drivers and exceed that same mileage rate for others, especially during times of high gas costs.

-Let’s look at an example.
 Driver 1 and Driver 2 live in the same zip code, own the same year / make / model vehicle, purchase the same insurance coverage, and incur the same ownership expenses (registration, taxes, and license fees).
 Driver 1 has a driving territory that is more urban with a higher density of businesses and, therefore, drives 12,000 business miles per year.
 Driver 2 has a driving territory that is more rural and must drive further between business calls, traveling around 24,000 business miles per year.

 The bottom line: Driver 2 is overpaid.
 Is this fair to Driver 1 or to the company?